maitag/littleBigInt/README.md

 ## todo

-- optimization (with bytearrays!)
-- performance testing/optimizing for all targets
+- optimization for multiplication and division
+- optimization with bytearrays
+- more unit-tests and benchmarks